Course page PDF

 Learning goals (recap) — Next: training

-• ✓ Describe the math neuron.
+• ✓ Describe the math neuron and activation functions.

 • ✓ Learn / identify a perceptron for a logical function.